Walter Model: Normandy

-On 17 August 1944, Model received from Hitler Diamonds to go with his Knight's Cross with Oakleaves and Swords, in reward for his shoring up of the Eastern Front.
+On 17 August 1944, Model received Diamonds from Hitler to go with his Knight's Cross with Oakleaves and Swords, in recognition of his shoring up of the Eastern Front.
 Simultaneously, he was transferred to the west, replacing Kluge as commander-in-chief of Army Group B and OB West.
-The front in Normandy had collapsed after nearly two months of severe fighting, the U.S. Third Army was driving for the Seine, and an Army group was in danger of being annihilated in the Falaise pocket.
+The front in Normandy had collapsed after nearly two months of intense fighting, the U.S. Third Army was driving for the Seine, and an Army group was in danger of being annihilated in the Falaise pocket.

 Model's first order was that Falaise be defended, which did not impress his staff.
-However, he quickly changed his mind, convincing Hitler to authorize the immediate escape of the German Seventh Army and Panzer Group Eberbach—something that Kluge, with his limited political clout, had not been able to do.
+However, he quickly changed his mind, convincing Hitler to authorise the immediate escape of the German Seventh Army and Panzer Group Eberbach—something that Kluge, with his limited political clout, had not been able to do.
 He was thus able to rescue a high proportion of the units involved, albeit at the cost of nearly all their armor and heavy materiel.
 When Hitler demanded that Paris be held, Model replied that he could do so, but only if given an extra 200,000 men and several panzer divisions—an act that has been described as naïveté by some, and canny bargaining by others.
 The reinforcements were not forthcoming, and the city's liberation took place on 25 August.
-Meanwhile, Model fell back to the German border.

-After the fighting in Normandy, Model established his headquarters at Oosterbeek, near Arnhem in the Netherlands, where he set about the massive task of rebuilding Army Group B. On 17 August 1944, Model was appointed to the temporary command of OB West, upon Kluge's recall to Berlin to answer charges that he had involvement with the failed 20 July Plot.
+After the fighting in Normandy, Model established his headquarters at Oosterbeek, near Arnhem in the Netherlands, where he set about the massive task of rebuilding Army Group B. On 17 August 1944, he was appointed to the temporary command of OB West, upon Kluge's recall to Berlin to answer charges that he had been involved with the failed 20 July Plot.
 (Kluge committed suicide en route.)
-Model retained command of OB West for eighteen days before Hitler appointed Gerd von Rundstedt as permanent replacement for Kluge, allowing Model to return to the command of Army Group B.
+Model retained command of OB West for eighteen days before Hitler appointed Rundstedt as the permanent replacement for Kluge, allowing Model to return to command of Army Group B.

 Retreat to Germany

 On 17 September, his lunch was interrupted when the British 1st Airborne Division dropped into the town launching Operation Market Garden, the Allied attempt to capture the bridges on the lower Rhine, Maas and Waal.
 Model initially thought they were trying to capture him and his staff, but the seemingly vast scale of the assault soon convinced him otherwise.
 When he perceived what the Allies' real objective was, he ordered the II SS Panzer Corps into action.
-The corps, containing the 9th SS Panzer and 10th SS Panzer Divisions refitting after Normandy, had been overlooked by Allied intelligence.
-Whilst still seriously understrength, it was composed of veterans and was a deadly threat to lightly equipped paratroopers.
+The corps, containing the 9th and 10th SS Panzer Divisions refitting after Normandy, had been overlooked by Allied intelligence.
+While still seriously understrength, it was composed of veterans and was a deadly threat to lightly equipped paratroopers.
 9th SS Panzer took on the British at Arnhem, while the 10th moved south to defend the bridge at Nijmegen.